 The hike starts in Cazorla and shares trailhead with Rio Cerezuelo and you can add the first part of the river hike to your walk to make it more scenic.

-Hiking through pine forests before you get to bare, rocky mountain opening up to amazing views of valleys and farmland, there is a lot of variety.
+Hiking through pine forests before you get to bare, rocky mountains opening up to amazing views of valleys and farmland, there is a lot of variety.
 The small, light scramble to the actual peak adds to the adventure.

 Read my complete guide to hiking Pico Gilillo here.